maxamillion/awx/INSTALL.md

 ### Post-install

-After the playbook run completes, Docker starts a series of containers that provide the services that make up AWX.
+After the playbook run completes, The container runtime starts a series of containers that provide the services that make up AWX.
 You can view the running containers using the `docker ps` or `podman ps` command, depending on your container runtime choice.

+Note that for `podman` we are utilizing the `podman` [pod](http://docs.podman.io/en/latest/pod.html) capabilities, this is based on the [Kubernetes](https://kubernetes.io/) [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) concept.
+The status of the pod can be viewed with `podman pod ps`

-If you're deploying using Docker Compose or Podman Compose, container names will be prefixed by the name of the folder where the docker-compose.yml file is created (by default, `awx`).
+If you're deploying using Docker Compose, container names will be prefixed by the name of the folder where the docker-compose.yml file is created (by default, `awx`).

 Immediately after the containers start, the *awx_task* container will perform required setup tasks, including database migrations.
 These tasks need to complete before the web interface can be accessed.
 To monitor the progress, you can follow the container's STDOUT by running the following: